poteat/md2latex/test/test1.md

 2. Arteful
 3. Foxtrot tangerine

-## New Section
+## New Section of Things

 The conclusion goes here.
 The conclusion goes here.
 The conclusion goes here.
 The conclusion goes here.
+We are currently in [newsectionofthings].

 ![image_label](img/test1_cat.jpg "This is the image caption") 3.5